 Continue the engine warm-up until

 the coolant temperature reaches at

 least 130°F (54°C).
 At this

 temperature, you can use partial

 throttle.
 Wait until the coolant

 temperature is at least 160°F

 (71°C) before operating at full

 throttle.

-Under most circumstances, idling the engine for long periods merely wastes fuel.
-In severe arctic weather conditions, however, you may need longer idling to make sure that all parts of the engine are fully lubricated.
+Under most circumstances, idling your engine for long periods merely wastes fuel.
+In severe arctic weather conditions, however, you may need longer idling to be sure all parts of your engine are fully lubricated.